CUFCTL/mlbd/skills/palmetto-cluster.md

 The Palmetto Cluster is Clemson's high-performance computing cluster.
 In our lab we use Palmetto extensively to run experiments that we can't run on our own machines.
 Full documentation on Palmetto can be found [here](https://www.palmetto.clemson.edu/palmetto/).
 There is also a [Youtube tutorial](https://www.youtube.com/playlist?list=PLagFkXs2Bczaukd90bUWy0E2qub9alZn1) for Palmetto created by Clemson CITI.

-### Getting Access to Palmetto

-If you do not already have a Palmetto account, you can apply for one [here](https://citi.sites.clemson.edu/new-account/).
-Fill out the application form as completely and accurately as possible.
-Some guidance for each field is provided below.
-If you fill out everything correctly, you should receive your account within a few days.
-Otherwise, please ask one of the CI mentors for help.

-- __Title__: Student
-- __Account Type__: Educational
-- __Rank__: Undergraduate
-- __Research Abstract__: ML/BD Creative Inquiry with Dr. Melissa Smith
-- __Usage Questionaire__: Tensorflow, Python, Interactive jobs, GPUs
-- __Assistance__: Will receive startup instructions in the CI

 ### Accessing Palmetto via JupyterHub

 The easiest way to access Palmetto is through [JupyterHub](https://www.palmetto.clemson.edu/jupyterhub).
 Once you sign in with your Clemson username, you can provision a compute node and run Jupyter notebooks from your home directory on Palmetto.
-Here is a good set of defaults for provisioning a compute node:

-- 1 resource chunk
-- 2 cpus
-- 6gb memory
-- 2 GPUs (any model)
-- 56g interconnect
-- 24hr walltime

-Once you're logged in, you can use the "New" button to create a notebook or open a terminal.
-If you followed the instructions to create a custom Anaconda environment, you should see an option called "Python 3 (mlbd)".
-Creating a notebook with this kernel will allow you to use any Python packages installed in your Anaconda environment.
-Between the notebooks and terminal, you should be able to do everything you need through JupyterHub.

 ### Accessing Palmetto via SSH